dhilipk/MicroServices/README.md

 - Consul default takes 8500 port to start the services
 - To view the consul UI use -ui command.
 And use the below command to start the services. >>consul.exe agent -server -ui -bootstrap-expect=1 -data-dir=consul-data -bind=127.0.0.1
 - Consul UI URL (http://localhost:8500/ui)
+There are several important messages that consul agent outputs:
+1. Node name: This is a unique name for the agent.
+By default, this is the hostname of the machine, but you may customize it using the -node flag.
+2. Datacenter: This is the datacenter in which the agent is configured to run.
+Consul has first-class support for multiple datacenters; however, to work efficiently, each node must be configured to report its datacenter.
+The -datacenter flag can be used to set the datacenter.
+For single-DC configurations, the agent will default to "dc1".
+3. Server: This indicates whether the agent is running in server or client mode.
+Server nodes have the extra burden of participating in the consensus quorum, storing cluster state, and handling queries.
+Additionally, a server may be in "bootstrap" mode.
+Multiple servers cannot be in bootstrap mode as that would put the cluster in an inconsistent state.
+4. Client Addr: This is the address used for client interfaces to the agent.
+This includes the ports for the HTTP and DNS interfaces.
+By default, this binds only to localhost.
+If you change this address or port, you'll have to specify a -http-addr whenever you run commands such as consul members to indicate how to reach the agent.
+Other applications can also use the HTTP address and port to control Consul.
+5. Cluster Addr: This is the address and set of ports used for communication between Consul agents in a cluster.
+Not all Consul agents in a cluster have to use the same port, but this address MUST be reachable by all other nodes.

 ### Running MongoDB
 To make few of the MongoDB specific microservices we need to start the MongoDB in the local instance using the command "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe" --dbpath <PATH> (C:\Dhilip\Studies\MongoDBData)